THE TRIPLE A’s

 Scarcity is the frantic gyrations of hurry and panic; the harsh; cold room of neediness.

-Abundance is not the accumulations of wealth; it is a mindset.
+Abundance is not the accumulation of wealth; it is a mindset.
 Abundance comes from being, not doing.
 Abundance is found in your personal sacred garden, to be discovered in times of silence.

 Appreciation.
-O my, what a magic word when lived often.
+Oh my, what a magic word when lived often.
 Folks who have appreciation in their life skills toolbox are to be envied.
 They have the world by the tail.